isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 Includes pyroclastic rocks, autobreccia associated with lava flows and intrusive breccias.
 Excludes deposits reworked by epiclastic processes (see Tuffite)
+- Igneous rock in which greater than 75 percent of the rock consists of fragments produced as a result of igneous rock-forming process.
+Includes pyroclastic rocks, autobreccia associated with lava flows and intrusive breccias.
+Excludes deposits reworked by epiclastic processes (see Tuffite)

 - **Source:**
 This vocabulary